frankvdh/Meerkat/README.md

 * Allow changing the display orientation to "Heading up"
 * Use a theme to allow black background
 * Digital filtering of path to predict track
-* Ownship track and prediction
+* Ownship track... history and prediction
 * Facility to clear log files
 * Expand to be able to use other Wifi-enabled ADS-B In devices
 * Add a Settings screen to enable all the settings to be changed interactively instead of needing to edit the text file